 But it’s not the only service provider that does so.

 Maximize Your Earnings with Odd Jobs Apps and Sites Early on, TaskRabbit was one of the only well-known and trusted odd jobs apps on the market.
-Nowadays, there are plenty of other apps like TaskRabbit that can empower you to earn extra money from on-demand service in your spare time.
+Nowadays, there are plenty of ways and other apps like TaskRabbit that can empower you to earn extra money from on-demand service in your spare time.

 One of the most popular alternatives to TaskRabbit, Fiverr is a website and app-based platform that enables sellers to offer gigs (services) to potential buyers.